Spinal Injections & Medications

 - caudal block

-A caudal block is placed through the sacral gap (a space below the lumbar spine near the sacrum).
-The injection is placed into the epidural space.
+The surgeon places a caudal block through the sacral gap (a space below the lumbar spine near the sacrum).
+And, then he places the injection into the epidural space.
 This type of block usually affects the spinal nerves at the end of the spinal canal near the sacrum.
 This collection of nerves is called the cauda equina.
 One of the benefits of this type of injection is less chance of puncturing the dura.

 The translumbar approach is the most common way of performing an epidural injection.
-This type of injection is performed by placing a needle between two vertebrae from the back.
-The needle is inserted between the spinous processes of two vertebrae.
+The surgeon performs this type of injection by placing a needle between two vertebrae from the back.
+And, he inserts the needle between the spinous processes of two vertebrae.
 You can actually feel the bumps that make up the spinous process by feeling along the back of your spine.

 The transforaminal approach is a very selective injection around a specific nerve root.
 The foraminae are small openings between your vertebrae through which the nerve roots exit the spinal canal and enter the body.
 By injecting medication around a specific nerve root, the doctor can determine if this nerve root is causing the problem.
-This type of epidural injection is used most often for diagnostic purposes, and it is commonly used in the neck.
+This type of epidural injection is useful for diagnostic purposes and commonly injects in the neck.

 Facet Joint Injections

-Facet joint injections are used to localize and treat low back pain caused by problems of the facet joints.
+Facet joint injections are useful to localize and treat low back pain.
+These problems arise due to facet joints.
 These joints are located on each side of the vertebrae.
 They join the vertebrae together and allow the spine to move with flexibility.
 The facet joint injections form a pain block that allows the doctor to confirm that a facet joint is causing the pain.
 The medication used also decreases inflammation that occurs in the joint from arthritis and joint degeneration.

 It is important to make sure that the injection goes directly into the facet joint.
-Fluoroscopy can be used to confirm that the needle is in the right position before any medication is injected.
+Fluoroscopy is useful to confirm that the needle is in the right position before the surgeon injects any medication.
 A fluoroscope uses X-rays to show a TV image.
-You doctor can watch on the screen as the needle is placed into the joint and magnify the image to increase accuracy.
+Your doctor can watch on the screen as he places the needle into the joint and magnifies the image to increase accuracy.

 There are two types of facet joint injections.